manupupww/test-seo-site/_posts/2025-11-15-test-junk-removal-post.md

 **External Link Suggestions (reiterated and updated with descriptive anchor text):**

-*   Learn more about recycling programs in Vilnius: [Vilnius Recycling Information] (Replace with actual link)
+*   Learn more about recycling programs in Vilnius: [Vilnius Recycling Information] (Replace with actual link to the Vilnius City Municipality website section on recycling)
-*   Support the Vilnius community through donations: [Donate to Support Vilnius Charities] (Replace with actual link)
+*   Support the Vilnius community through donations: [Donate to Support Vilnius Charities] (Replace with actual link to a relevant charity website)
 ```